JensPiegsa/docker-cheat-sheet/README.md

 # Best Practices

-*Some thoughts:*

-## Docker command
+## Docker Command

 * `docker exec` is your friend in development, but should be avoided in a production setup

 ## Volumes

-* Use *named volumes* to simplify maintenance by separating persistent data from the container and communicating the structure of a project in a more transparent manner
+* use *named volumes* to simplify maintenance by separating persistent data from the container and communicating the structure of a project in a more transparent manner

 ## Dockerfile

-* Use `ENTRYPOINT` and `CMD` directives together to make container usage more convenient
+* use `ENTRYPOINT` and `CMD` directives together to make container usage more convenient
-* Combine consecutive `RUN` directives with `&&` to reduce the costs of a build and to avoid caching of e.g. `apt-get update`
+* combine consecutive `RUN` directives with `&&` to reduce the costs of a build and to avoid caching of e.g. `apt-get update`
-* Use `EXPOSE` to document all needed ports
+* use `EXPOSE` to document all needed ports

-# Additional sources
+# Additional Material

 * [Official Docker Documentation](https://docs.docker.com/)
 * [StackOverflow Documentation](http://stackoverflow.com/documentation/docker/topics)